-- Collaboration between government, industry, Treaty 8 and the community has the potential to provide improved services and housing across the region.
-Northern Health is very interested in pursuing partnerships (1). - One interviewee mentioned the example of using hotels for housing (as seen in Victoria) (1). - It is important to have an overarching plan for the PRRD to identify the core issues and needs (1).
+- Collaboration between government, industry, Treaty 8 and the community has the potential to provide improved services and housing across the PRRD.
+Northern Health is very interested in pursuing partnerships (2). - Use of hotels for temporary housing (as seen in Victoria) or repurposing hotels into affordable housing units (2). - It is important to have an overarching plan for the PRRD to identify the core issues and needs (1).
 PRRD should prepared for future funding announcements from the province.
-If proposals are ready when funding is announced, PRRD will be better suited to receive the funding (1). - Provide housing for those leaving the hospital. - More funding for the Homeless Prevention Program. - Pursuit of BC Housing Funding for services.
+If proposals are ready when funding is announced, PRRD will be better suited to receive the funding (1). - Provide housing for those leaving the hospital. - Additional funding is required to support the Homeless Prevention Program (2). - Pursuit of BC Housing Funding for services (2).